 There are a number of symptoms that a child may develop if he or she has FAS.
 Some of those symptoms include low birth weight, failure to thrive, small head circumference, facial abnormalities and epilepsy.
 The effects of FAS can be long-lasting.
 Children who have FAS are more likely to develop mental retardation.
 In fact, FAS is the top cause of mental retardation in children.

 Children with FAS are at a greater risk for mental problems.
 They are also more likely to have problems in school.
-Furthermore, children with FAS may have problems holding down a job or living independently later in life.
+Furthermore, children with Fetal Alcohol Syndrome may have problems holding down a job or living independently later in life.

 Is any Amount of Alcohol Safe to Consume During Pregnancy?

 Many mothers believe that it is safe to consume a small amount of alcohol during pregnancy.
 However, doctors recommend that women do not consume any alcohol while they are pregnant.
 Scientists have not determined how much alcohol a woman has to drink in order to have a baby with FAS.
 Everybody processes alcohol differently.